Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

-APIs can fail for various reasons, such as server downtime, invalid inputs, or network issues.
+APIs can return a wide range of error codes and messages, from 400 Bad Request to 500 Internal Server Error.
 If your application doesn’t handle these errors gracefully, it can lead to poor user experiences or even crashes.

 How to Overcome It: